When We Use Does Or Do

 Main Subheading

 The correct usage of "do" and "does" hinges on understanding subject-verb agreement, a fundamental concept in English grammar.
-Subject-verb agreement simply means that the verb in a sentence must agree in number with its subject.
-If the subject is singular, the verb must be singular.
+In real terms, subject-verb agreement simply means that the verb in a sentence must agree in number with its subject.
+Consider this: if the subject is singular, the verb must be singular.
 If the subject is plural, the verb must be plural.

 In the case of "do" and "does," they are forms of the verb "to do" used primarily in questions, negative statements, and for emphasis in the present tense.
 "Do" is typically used with plural subjects and the pronouns I, you, we, and they, while "does" is used with singular subjects like he, she, and it.
 This distinction is crucial for constructing grammatically correct and clear sentences.